WorkInTheDark/human-explanation-evaluation/README.md

 2. A novel metric TREU evaluates explanations’ helpfulness at different stages
 3. An evaluation with 5 datasets and 2 models justifies the faithfulness and consistency of TREU compared with the Simulatability score

+## Todo

+- [ ] We plan to provide some simple code to support fine-tuning / inference with our unified structure

 ## Contributions

 ### Utility of Explanations at Fine-tuning and inference